The Best Baby Shusher in Australia

 1. When do I use the Baby Shusher?

 The Baby Shusher is intended to be used when baby has been well fed and burped, has a clean diaper, and is still in a crying spell.
 It can also be used at the beginning of each sleep session (even if baby is not crying) as a cue that it is time to sleep.
-This sets up a regular pattern of healthy sleeping behaviour.
+The baby calming sounds set up a regular pattern of healthy sleeping behaviour.

 2. How close in proximity should I put the Baby Shusher to my baby?

 It is important that the Baby Shusher is within two feet of baby's hearing radius.
-This will ensure that baby hears the rhythmic shush above their own cry and engages the natural calming reflex.
-The Baby Shusher's rhythmic shush can easily get lost if simply set on the dresser across the room from crib.
+This will ensure that baby hears the rhythmic shusher sound above their own cry and engages the natural calming reflex.
+The Baby Shusher's rhythmic shusher noise can easily get lost if simply set on the dresser across the room from crib.
 The first goal of the Baby Shusher is to stop your baby from crying and not to simply provide soothing background noise (although this is an option once baby has calmed down).

 3. Where should the speaker be pointed?